vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/scopes_service.md

 ## What is the purpose of a Scope?

-To establish the inteneded state of an application and it's allowed behaviors.
+The purpose of a scope is to establish the inteneded state of an application and it's allowed behaviors.

 ## What is a Service?

-A tier within a data center application (i.e web,app,DB,etc).
-In AppDefense a service should contain homogenous members (VMs), and where the verified behavior list and rules will be located for learned processes.
+A service is a tier within a data center application (i.e web,app,DB,etc).In AppDefense a service should contain homogenous members (VMs), and where the verified behavior list and rules will be located for learned processes.

 # How to create a Scope and Service